mlrun/mlrun/docs/serving/use-cases.md

 Graphs are used for serving models with different transformations.

-To deploy a serving function you need to import or create the serving function, add models to it, and then deploy it.
+To deploy a serving function, you need to import or create the serving function, add models to it, and then deploy it.

 ```python